statengeneraal/laws-markdown/verdrag/agreement/on/the/joint/financing/of/certain/air/navigation/services/in/etc/BWBV0004940/README.md

 a)Duplex teletypewriter service between the Gufunes (Reykjavik) AFTN station and the AFTN station at Søndre Strømfjord.<sup> 3 Service performed using landlines from Gufunes to Keflavik and tropo scatter from there to Søndre Strømfjord. </sup>

-b)Duplex teletypewriter service between the Gufunes (Reykjavik) AFTN station and the AFTN station at Montreal.<sup> 2 The services listed under A 6 d), e), f) and g) and B 6 a), b) and c) are to be provided by landlines from ATC Reykjavik and COM Gufunes to the Civil Communications Centre of the PTT in Reykjavik, and from there by microwave radio links to the Earth Station Skyggnir, where connexion is made with the United Kingdom and Canada through the INTELSAT System. </sup>
+b)Duplex teletypewriter service between the Gufunes (Reykjavik) AFTN station and the AFTN station at Montreal.<sup>2The services listed under A 6 d), e), f) and g) and B 6 a), b) and c) are to be provided by landlines from ATC Reykjavik and COM Gufunes to the Civil Communications Centre of the PTT in Reykjavik, and from there by microwave radio links to the Earth Station Skyggnir, where connexion is made with the United Kingdom and Canada through the INTELSAT System.</sup>

-c)Duplex teletypewriter service between the Gufunes (Reykjavik) AFTN station and the AFTN station at London.<sup> 2 The services listed under A 6 d), e), f) and g) and B 6 a), b) and c) are to be provided by landlines from ATC Reykjavik and COM Gufunes to the Civil Communications Centre of the PTT in Reykjavik, and from there by microwave radio links to the Earth Station Skyggnir, where connexion is made with the United Kingdom and Canada through the INTELSAT System. </sup>
+c)Duplex teletypewriter service between the Gufunes (Reykjavik) AFTN station and the AFTN station at London<sup>2The services listed under A 6 d), e), f) and g) and B 6 a), b) and c) are to be provided by landlines from ATC Reykjavik and COM Gufunes to the Civil Communications Centre of the PTT in Reykjavik, and from there by microwave radio links to the Earth Station Skyggnir, where connexion is made with the United Kingdom and Canada through the INTELSAT System.</sup>.
 ### *C. Rjupnahead*

 HF transmitting station.